roar-net/problem-statements/problems/salt-spreading/README.md

 -->

-In the winter season, when forecasts announce temperatures below the freezing point, municipalities are faced with the task of spreading salt in their road networks.
+In the winter season, when forecasts announce temperatures below the freezing point, municipalities are faced with the task of spreading salt in their road.

-The problem described here was presented by Jens Kristian Fonnesbach owner of the company [Aiban](https://aiban.dk/) and author of the book "[Spar Millioner på Vintertjeneste](https://historia.dk/shop/13-business/90-fonnesbech-spar-millioner-paa-vintertjeneste-2017/)", 2017, Historia.
-The data we will describe relate to salt spreading task for which Aiban was contracted by local authorities of the Danish municipalities of Kerteminde and Middelfart.
+The problem and the data described below were provided by Jens Kristian Fonnesbach, owner of the company [Aiban](https://aiban.dk/) and author of the book "[Spar Millioner på Vintertjeneste](https://historia.dk/shop/13-business/90-fonnesbech-spar-millioner-paa-vintertjeneste-2017/)", 2017, Historia.
+They are focused on the salt spreading task for the Danish municipalities of Kerteminde and Middelfart.

 <div style="text-align:center;">
 <img src="images/frontpage_historia.jpg" alt="Book cover" style="max-width:70%;height:auto;">